cryptohackathon/MINI-FE/README.md

 #include "pairings.h"
 int main(void){
 element_t a,b,a2,b2,y,T,T4,_T4; // all elements are of type element_t
-pairing_t p; // declare a pairing instance pairing_init_set_str(p,Param); // Param is a static global constant element_init_G1(a,p); // a is an element of G1 - the element is associated to the pairing instance p element_init_G1(a2,p); element_init_G2(b,p); // b is an element of G2 element_init_G2(b2,p);
+pairing_t p; // pairing instance
+pairing_init_set_str(p,Param); // Param is a static global constant element_init_G1(a,p); // a is an element of G1 - all the following elements are associated to the pairing instance p element_init_G1(a2,p); element_init_G2(b,p); // b is an element of G2 element_init_G2(b2,p);